gratimax/ore-old/README.md

 - [ore-node](https://github.com/gratimax/ore-node): node implementation of ore backend
 - [ore-frontend](https://github.com/gratimax/ore-frontend): new frontend for node in javascript
-- this repository: current implementation in javascript.
+- this repository: current implementation in python.
 Will put the canonical rest implementation here

 ## Faq